 The following transcripts of 1771 tax lists are from the 1878-1879 edition of "Farquhar's Official Directory of Bedford County, Pennsylvania":

-Court of Quarter Sessions
+John Fraser was a judge in the Court of Quarter Sessions

 John Fraser's death